Seminar in Computational Linguistics: Topics in Computational Linguistics and the Cognitive Neuroscience of Language

 Mental health issues.
 Let's face it: grad school can be really hard.
 Sometimes students don't know that they need help, or they somehow know they're in trouble but they don't know what to do about it.
 What's really important for you to know is that at a big university like this one, you don't need to cope with it alone.
 There are many people on this campus who know how to help students in all kinds of circumstances.
 It's their job.
 Some resources you can take advantage of include the Counseling Center, in the Shoemaker Building, 301-314-7651, and Mental Health Services, in the Health Center, 301-314-8106; the Office of Student Affairs, 301-314-8430, is another place you can connect with to find help of various kinds.
 If you are concerned about the behavior of another student, and in particular if you are worried that they might pose a threat to themselves or others, see this page for students concerned about another student.

 Anti-Harassment.
 The open exchange of ideas, the freedom of thought and expression, and respectful scientific debate are central to the aims and goals of this course.
 These require a community and an environment that recognizes the inherent worth of every person and group, that fosters dignity, understanding, and mutual respect, and that embraces diversity.
 Harassment and hostile behavior are unwelcome in any part of this course.
-This includes: speech or behavior that intimidates, creates discomfort, or interferes with a person’s participation or opportunity for participation.
-We aim for this course to be an environment where harassment in any form does not happen, including but not limited to: harassment based on race, religion, age, color, national origin, ancestry, disability, sexual orientation, or gender identity.
+This includes: speech or behavior that intimidates, creates discomfort, or interferes with a person’s participation or opportunity for participation in the conference.
+We aim for this course to be an environment where harassment in any form does not happen, including but not limited to: harassment based on race, gender, religion, age, color, national origin, ancestry, disability, sexual orientation, or gender identity.
 Harassment includes degrading verbal comments, deliberate intimidation, stalking, harassing photography or recording, inappropriate physical contact, and unwelcome sexual attention.
-To report an incident and/or obtain an academic accommodation, contact the Office of Civil Rights and Sexual Misconduct at 301-405-1142.
-If you wish to speak confidentially, contact Campus Advocates Respond and Educate (CARE) to Stop Violence at 301-741-3555.
-Please note that as "responsible university employees" faculty are required to report any disclosure of sexual misconduct, i.e., they may not hold such disclosures in confidence.
-For more information: http://www.umd.edu/ocrsm/.
+Please contact an instructor or staff member if you have questions or if you feel you are the victim of harassment (or otherwise witness harassment of others), or see this page for pointers to relevant resources.

 Religious holidays.
 Please send the instructor a list of all holidays you observe during the semester by the end of the first week of classes, so they can be taken into account in the course schedule.